This website uses cookies

 How Do Medical Directors and Attending Physicians Work Together to Improve Care?

 Medical directors and attending physicians are interdependent.
 They share the same goals — improving care quality, boosting health outcomes, and ensuring regulatory compliance.
 Working together empowers them to achieve these goals as each role complements the other.
+Both roles involve responsibility for patient oversight, though understanding the difference between medical directors and attending physicians demonstrates how this collaboration functions operationally

 For example, a medical director might optimize a center’s transitional care program to reduce hospital readmissions, which the attending physician will help implement.
 Meanwhile, an attending physician will ensure care teams follow documentation protocols to gather valuable quality metrics, which they’ll share with the medical director to support their involvement in QAPI processes.